14

 Don’t suffer the torment of love, friendship and companionship one minute longer.

-Put these tips into practice with your friends and loved ones and you’ll – Hey!
-Where’d everyone go?
+Put these tips into practice with your friends and loved ones, and before you know it —

 Image by James Jordan